kshah11/xp-farm-yellow-belt-exam/NOTES.md

 ✅ Refactor constants out
 ✅ Write a test to check for a horizontal win
 ✅ Write functionality to check for a horizontal win

+# Pomodoro 4

+✅ Write a test to check for a vertical win
+✅ Write functionality to check for a vertical win
+✅ Write a test for a draw
+✅ Write functionality for a draw
+✅ Refactor code

+- Write a test to check for a diagonal win - top left to bottom right
+- Write functionality to check for a diagonal win - top left to bottom right